EmmanuelDodoo/modav/README.md

 The tool is designed to enable users to effortlessly explore and present their data in various visual forms.

 The project is split into 2 parts.
 The core functionality and the GUI application.
 This repository is for GUI Application.
-The GUI repo can be found [here](https://github.com/EmmanuelDodoo/modav_core).
+The backend repo can be found [here](https://github.com/EmmanuelDodoo/modav_core).

 ## Planned Features/Goals